Project Settings

 Move Project

 Transfer a project between personal and team scopes.
-Available when you have teams:
+Only the project owner (owner_id) can initiate a move.

-• Move to Team — transfers a personal project to a team scope.
-All data syncs to the team's Turso database.
+• Move to Team — transfers a personal project into a team scope.
+All data syncs to the team's Turso DB.
 If using Trinity Cloud storage, assets are migrated to the team's R2 bucket.

 • Move to Personal — transfers a team project back to your personal scope.
 Assets migrate accordingly.

-Approval workflow: If the team has transfer policies requiring approval, the move creates a request instead of executing immediately.
-Owners and managers can approve or reject requests from the Requests page.
+Approval workflow: if the team has transfer policies requiring approval, the move creates a move_request instead of executing immediately.
+Owners and managers approve or reject from the Requests page from any scope — the page renders one section per team you belong to, so you can act on a team's transfer requests without first switching into that team.
 Once approved, the move executes on the requester's next sync.
-See Teams for transfer policy details.
+See Teams for transfer-policy details.

 Delete Project